American Museum of Natural History: Creation and new building

-Construction

 Meanwhile, the AMNH's directors had identified Manhattan Square (bounded by Eighth Avenue/Central Park West, 81st Street, Ninth Avenue/Columbus Avenue, and 77th Street) as a site for a permanent structure.
 Several prominent New Yorkers had raised $500,000 to fund the construction of the new building.
 The city's park commissioners then reserved Manhattan Square as the site of the permanent museum, and another $200,000 was raised for the building fund.
 Numerous dignitaries and officials, including U.S. president Ulysses S. Grant, attended the museum's groundbreaking ceremony on June 3, 1874.

 The museum opened on December 22, 1877, with a ceremony attended by U.S. president Rutherford B. Hayes.
+The old exhibits were removed from the Arsenal in 1878, and the AMNH was debt-free by the next year.